Property Management Training: How to Structure Your Staff

-When property management business owners are ready to grow, there are various factors to consider to determine how quickly and effectively you can meet your expansion goals.
-The list includes location, the right technology, your current portfolio of properties, and your staffing structure.
+When property management business owners are ready to grow, there are various factors to consider to determine how quickly and effectively they can meet their expansion goals.
+The list of factors to consider includes location, the right technology, your current portfolio of properties, and your staffing structure.

 Staffing structure, in particular, can have a significant impact on business growth since it determines the number of properties you can manage per employee.
 Therefore, it's essential to know the best time to hire and take advantage of expert hiring tips for your property management company.
 Read on to find top staffing structure tips from the best property management valuation expert!

 How Do Property Managers Build a High-Performing Team Structure?

 An exceptional team structure helps property management companies manage workloads and deliver excellent customer service.
 As a property management coach, Deb Newell recommends a few strategies when thinking through the ideal structure for your company.

 What is a business structure?
 Whether you have a small company or operate a business with a larger staff or multiple franchises, defining a structure is critical for setting processes, training employees, and operating efficiently.

 Hierarchical.
 Employees fall into groups assigned to a supervisor.

 Functional.
 Your company is grouped by roles, functions, and responsibilities.

 Team-based.
 This flexible structure allows employees to shift from team to team, depending on their skill sets and project goals.

 Process-based.
 A company organizes around a flowchart of processes to define how employees interact to complete tasks or projects.